GeorgePimpleton/Win32-games/README.md

 Revising the original code to work with a modern Windows compiler isn't hard, just a couple of changes and additions.

-1. Add `#pragma comment(lib, "somelibrary.lib")` in one of the source files that uses a WinAPI library like the Windows multi-media system library and you are "good to go."
-No need to modify your project's settings to use the .lib file(s).
+1. Add `#pragma comment(lib, "somelibrary.lib")` in one of the source files that uses a WinAPI library -- like the Windows multi-media system library -- and you are "good to go."
+No need to modify/update your project's settings to use the .lib file(s).
 2. Update the WinAPI strings to be consts and usable for Unicode.
 Change LPTSTR to PCTSTR/PCWSTR.
 Yeah, those are Windows data types.